aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/tabletorangeoptions/_index.md

 ### setLastRow(number) {#setLastRow-number-}

+<b>@deprecated.</b> Please use the 'lastRow' property instead.
 Gets and sets the last row index of the table.

 ```javascript
 setLastRow(value: number) : void;